 The Epiphany Choir

 There is an old saying that “One who sings, prays twice.”
 Whether you sing in one of Epiphany’s choirs or offer your praise from the congregation, we welcome your participation.
-If you have an interest and any experience in a choral ensemble, Epiphany Choir invites you to contact the Director of Music for a brief audition.
+If you have an interest and any experience in a choral ensemble, Epiphany Choir invites you to contact the Interim Director of Music for a brief audition.

 Rehearsals are Thursday evenings in the Choir Room underneath the Chapel, 7:30–9:30 pm.
 Please contact Joseph O’Berry for more information.

 Our children and youth are nurtured to participate actively in the entire worship service—hymns, service music, and spoken responses, as well as their own anthems.
 The Choristers sing on their own and frequently with the adults during term time.
 All elements of their education in the program carry considerable significance in their character building and Christian formation.

 Youth Choirs rehearse on Thursdays during the school year in the Chorister Room underneath the Chapel.